meker12/docs-templates/README.md

 - For server builds and production deployment, contact the Developer documentation team for information on build integration options and how to wire content into the [Docs landing page](https://developer.rackspace.com/docs/) on developer.rackspace.com.

+  The process to add a deliverable to production, requires the following resources:

+  - _deconst.json file that defines the contentID for the project. (*Example:* [Cloud Files _deconst.json](https://github.com/rackerlabs/docs-cloud-files/blob/master/rst/dev-guide/_deconst.json))

+  - build configuration script  (*Example:* [Cloud files cibuild](https://github.com/rackerlabs/docs-cloud-files/tree/master/script))

+  - Build integration script for Travis or another CI tool.  (*Example:* [Cloud Files](https://github.com/rackerlabs/docs-cloud-files/blob/master/.travis.yml))

+  - Configure the content and routes in the [Control Repository](https://github.com/rackerlabs/nexus-control) config directory.
+This step also specifies the templates to apply to the content.

 ####Docbook templates (Deprecated)